F.A.Q. Frequently asked questions

 Making changes in the project, potential problems

-handle the modified files.
+handle the modified files or the structure.

 You should try and mimic pgCodeKeeper's project structure when editing objects manually.
 Also you may use New Object Wizard to create new objects in their proper project locations.

 Haven't found the answer to your question?
 Contact us via e-mail and we will get back to you.